-Usually, when we no longer need some files in our system we erase them to free some space and clear up some mess.
+Usually, when we no longer need some files in our system we erase them to free some space and clear up the Mac purgeable space.
 The trash folder holds all the deleted contents whether documents, photos, videos, music, and more.

 While these deleted files are stored inside the trash folder, you can get the chance to restore in case you still need the contents.
 You can also empty the trash to free up more space on the system.
 Just because you deleted contents doesn’t mean it’s totally gone.

 The trash folder still holds up space on the computer which may also affect performance later on.
 This is why it is recommended that you clear or empty the trash folder at any time.

 However, for those using macOS Sierra, all files stored in the trash folder more than 30 days are automatically deleted; permanently.

 Previous Mac versions put the trash folder on the desktop but eventually, things have changed and upgraded.
 Since then, many people wondered, where is the trash on Mac?